Destinations Italy Umbria & Le Marche

 Must ordertagliatelle al tartufo

-A family osteria on the main piazza of Montone — the tiny walled hilltop town (1,500 people, 25 min from Perugia airport) where Sir Terence Conran kept a house and the Umbria Film Festival has run since 1997.
-Order tagliatelle al tartufo nero in autumn (shavings, butter, no sauce — the truffle does the work) or cinghiale alla cacciatora the rest of the year, with a glass of local Sagrantino.
+A family osteria on the main piazza of Montone, the tiny walled hilltop town (1,600+ people) where Sir Terence Conran kept a house and the Umbria Film Festival has run since 1997.
+Order tagliatelle al tartufo nero in autumn (shavings, butter, no sauce; the truffle carries it) or cinghiale alla cacciatora the rest of the year, with a glass of local Sagrantino.
 Sit outside under the wisteria if the weather allows.

 Montone · Piazza FortebraccioTruffle season Oct–DecBook